netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 ## Deleting Personal Data

-Users who wish to remove all personal data (including email and activities) can delete their cloud account by logging into Netdata Cloud and accessing their profile.
+Users who wish to remove all personal data (including email and activities) can delete their account by logging into Netdata Cloud and accessing their profile.

 ## User Privacy and Data Protection